DFC-OpenSource/ox-ctrl/README.md

 Installing this kernel, you will be able to run a wide set of workloads on the DFC using FOX (https://github.com/DFC-OpenSource/fox), a tool for testing Open-Channel SSDs.

 pblk (http://lightnvm.io/pblk-tools/) is a host-based full-fledged FTL.
-It exposes an open-channel SSD as a block device and will be available in the kernel 4.12.
-It means that a standard file system like EXT4 can be mounted on top of the DFC.
-We are working towards to improve the DFC performance with pblk.
+It exposes an open-channel SSD as a block device and is currently available in the kernel 4.13 or higher.
+It means that a standard file system like EXT4 or F2FS can be mounted on top of the DFC.
+OX release 1.4.0 supports pblk and file systems.

-# I DO NOT HAVE A DFC: OX emulation with QEMU
+# IF YOU DON'T HAVE A DFC: OX emulation with QEMU

 If you do not have an OX-enabled board like the DFC, you can emulate OX with QEMU.
 We have developed a version of QEMU containing OX with few modifications for the emulated environment.
 Please follow the instructions in (https://github.com/DFC-OpenSource/qemu-ox).
 This QEMU version uses VOLT, our volatile media manager with 4 GB of emulated NAND.
 So, all data will be lost if you turn QEMU off.

-# I HAVE A DFC WITHOUT FPGA OR NAND DIMM: OX Volt Media Manager
+# IF YOU HAVE A DFC WITHOUT NAND DIMMs: OX Volt Media Manager

 If you have a DFC but does not have a storage FPGA card with NAND DIMMs, your option is using Volt, our volatile backend in the DFC DRAM.
 Just start OX with one of the follow commands:
 ```